katharinalisalin/demo-bug-template/docs/setup-page.md

 ## Working with extensions

+Extend the range of available features and enhance your technical writing by working with extensions in your documentation.

 <div class="grid cards" markdown>

 - :material-language-python: __[Python Markdown]__ – Unlock a large range of features that require Python Markdown